ÒÀÉÖÇÈ-ÖÞÀÍÜ ÑÒÈËÜ ×ÝÍÜ

 have nothing to reproach yourself for – it won’t be because of lack of effort”.

 In his early years, times were hard.
-The diet was meagre and Chenjiagou,
+The diet was meagre and Chenjiagou, being

-Even in the winter my woollen coat would be saturated with sweat”.
+in the winter my woollen coat would be saturated with sweat”.